bitlinc/Raspi_Node_Installer/README.md

 # One click -> Full Bitcoin Node || Electrum Wallet Connecting Only To YOUR Node || Mainnet & Testnet Run Simultaneously
-- go from a blank external drive to a full bitcoin node and a Electrum wallet connecting ONLY to your node
-- mainnet and testnet run simultaneous as do both Electrum wallets
-- bitcoin and Electrum are set as a service and configured to auto start with the Raspberry Pi

-# Who is this script for
-This script is designed for the user that has little to no experence with the command line interface, Bitcoin or Raspberry Pi

 # What is this script and what does it do
 This script will setup a full Bitcoin Node for mainnet and testnet and setup Electrum Wallet to connect only to your node
     * All programs and services are configured to auto start when you boot or reboot the Pi - no input needed from user

+# Who is this script for
+This script is designed for the user that has little to no experence with the command line interface, Bitcoin or Raspberry Pi

 # What you need
 1. Raspberry Pi version 3 or 4 (if you haven't bought a Pi yet, I would get the 4 GB Pi 4 version)